neon experiences (2026): After the big relaunch – is neon still worth it?

 For us, the savings function plays a subordinate role, as we prefer to invest free funds.
 Hard-boiled savers will be particularly interested in the savings feature, which allows different projects to be saved not only manually but also automatically.

-Unfortunately, neon’s interest rates on savings deposits have been continuously reduced in recent months and are currently at 0%.
-So if you value a higher interest rate on your savings deposits, our experience shows that you are often better off with Yuh.
+Unfortunately, neon’s interest rates on savings deposits have also been continuously reduced and are currently at 0%.

 Our neon experience with investing